SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ---------------------

 A :newTerm:`structure declaration` introduces a named, structure type into your program.
-Structure declarations begin with the keyword ``struct`` and have the following form:
+Structure declarations are declared using the keyword ``struct`` and have the following form:

 .. syntax-outline::